borodulin/yii2-jade/README.md

 ~~~

 ### Custom filters
-We can wrap \Yii::t('category', $message) function to short form :t
+For example, you can wrap \Yii::t('category', $message) function to short form of :t
-Just add filter in config file:
+You should define a new filter in config file:
 ~~~php
 return [
     //....